siyinobelma/transcript-analysis-workflow/README.md

 ### Note:The transcriptome analysis workflow introduced here requires you to provide the reference genome of the species.
 If the transcriptome data of the species you are analyzing does not have a corresponding reference genome, please refer to [this workflow](https://github.com/siyinobelma/transcript-analysis-workflow-No-reference-genome)

+#### We have encapsulated two analysis workflows that require a reference genome.
+The workflow incorporating the HISAT2 software has been packaged into the Docker image ```siyinobelma/hisat-snake:1.2```, while the workflow with the STAR software is available as ```siyinobelma/star-snake:1.1```.

+#### After running both workflows on the same test dataset, we observed notable differences.
+The HISAT2-based workflow completed in just 56 minutes, whereas the STAR-based workflow took 168 minutes.
+In terms of differential gene expression analysis, the HISAT2 workflow identified 28,411 differentially expressed genes, with 1,816 showing significant differential expression.
+Among these significantly differentially expressed genes, 1,017 were upregulated and 799 were downregulated.
+In contrast, the STAR workflow detected 22,117 differentially expressed genes, with 1,788 being significantly differentially expressed.
+Of these, 764 genes were upregulated and 1,024 were downregulated.
+The discrepancies in runtime and differential gene expression analysis results between these two workflows underscore that different analysis tools and workflows can yield varying outcomes.
+This provides researchers with valuable insights when selecting a transcriptome analysis workflow, enabling them to choose the most suitable one based on their specific research needs.
+#### Here, we take the usage process of ```siyinobelma/hisat-snake:1.2``` as the instruction document.
+The usage methods of the two sets of analysis procedures are the same, and users can choose according to their needs.

 ## **1. Installation**

 **1.1 Install Docker**